-Professional learning communities (PLC) are the most important professional development trend and development in education.
+Professional learning communities (PLC) are the most important professional development trend in education.
 They embody many of the broader adult learning trends: interest-driven, high engagement, flexible, and social.
 There are PLCs for teachers by level and discipline, PLCs for teachers in districts and networks, PLCs for principals–and even PLCs for specific tasks like aligning texts to Common Core.

 As we reported a year ago, the Literacy Design Collaborative (LDC) is a network of teachers and partners “building out a template-based approach to the literacy demands of college and the workplace, as defined by the Common Core State Standards.”
 The LDC is a PLC and fuels literacy PLCs with template tasks and resources.

 LDC is not a lesson plan library, it’s a framework that helps teachers across the curriculum promote standards-based literacy.
 The LDC starts with a task, usually a writing prompt, that asks secondary students to take on an important issue and the complex texts that students must wrestle with to be college ready.
 Tasks can be rolled up into modules of two to four weeks of instruction.
 A complete module will include examples of quality student work.
 A group of modules roll up to a course.